 The President along with the Executive Director of Plant Operations Management or their designee, with input from other departments, shall be responsible for determining the appropriate allocation, designation, function, configuration and usage of space and facilities (including equipment and furnishings) on campus, guided by the College’s Facilities Master Plan.
 SFCC employees are expected to contribute to efforts to maintain a clean, safe and professional campus environment, and shall not willingly damage College property.

 - The primary purpose of SFCC facilities is to support the educational mission of the College.
 As a community service, the College may allow facilities to be available for other uses.
 The President reserves the right to approve proposed uses.

 - Any group or organization using College facilities will be held responsible for damage to property during its use of the facilities.

-- Sale and disposal of equipment, furnishings and public property will be in accordance with New Mexico state statute, as stated in NM State Statute 13-6-1 and 13-6-2.
+- Sale and disposal of equipment, furnishings and public property will be in accordance with New Mexico state statute, as stated in New Mexico State Statute 13-6-1 and 13-6-2.

 - Facilities Master Plan

 The Facilities Master Plan is a long-range planning document that seeks to balance the physical and architectural elements of the campus.
 The Facilities Master Plan documents a strategy to provide the facilities that support the mission, vision and goals of the College.
-The Facilities Master Plan is developed in alignment with the Strategic Plan and in compliance with Higher Education Department requirements (NM Statute 5.100.2).
+It is developed in alignment with the Strategic Plan and in compliance with Higher Education Department requirements (NM Statutes 5.100.2; NM 5.39; and 5.3.10).
 The plans identify and prioritize campus improvement projects that will contribute to the implementation of the College and State strategic plans, including renovation, modernization, conversion, expansion and new construction.

 - Long-Term Use